emdiet/realtime-json/README.md

 - **Dynamic Sub-Parsing:** Dynamically delegates parsing responsibilities to specialized sub-parsers depending on the context within the JSON data (objects, arrays, strings, numbers).
 - **Error Handling:** Robust error handling capabilities, providing detailed information about parsing errors and allowing for graceful recovery or termination of parsing.

+For your convenience, this lib is also available as a JS file.

 ## Installation

 To include this parser in your project, simply copy the provided TypeScript files into your project directory.